How to cut down on screen time

 1. Read a book

 Books encourage relaxation and also hone your ability to concentrate.
 Reading books may also have further health benefits.
 A Yale School of Public Health study found that adults who read for three and a half hours per week or more could expect to have a longer lifespan than those who did not read books.
-Why not take a trip to your local library and see what they have on offer?
+Try a book swap with a friend to expand your library for free.

+You could also try learning something new.
+You could meet with a friend to learn a new skill together or to teach one another a skill you already have.
 As we get older, learning new skills can help keep the brain active and stave off age-related cognitive decline.
 A new instrument, language, life skill or even how to play a new board game could help to keep your mind sharp.
-You could meet with a friend to learn a new skill together or to teach one another a skill you already have.
-There are also tutorials on Youtube for any skill imaginable.
-This could be a more valuable use of phone time than endlessly scrolling.

 Instead of sitting on the sofa staring at your phone, get moving.
 Studies have shown that a sedentary lifestyle can lead to all kinds of health problems.
 These include obesity, type 2 diabetes, cardiovascular disease and some types of cancer.
-So, put down your phone and sign up for an exercise class.
-If you’re not sure which will suit you, put your phone to good use and conduct your own research.
-For a small fee, MoveGB lets you access anything from parkour to climbing, or yoga to Bootcamp, at more than 6,000 venues across the country.
+So, put down your phone and get moving.

 4. Have a conversation